A year-long documentary featuring ten little girls as they encounter the wild woodland before it and their childhoods fade.

 Forest Hymn is not the telling of a story, but perhaps it is weaving together many tales from before to now and into the beyond.
 It describes girls and a forest, each inhabiting their own space and each other through their actions.
 It is the universal story of the double bind between the organism and the environment; but it also a very specific tale as the ecological aesthetics have been driven by a specific choice: sharing the perspective of children and the aesthetics of learning.

 Taking a page from the girls, I pursued a conveyance of a sort of joie de vivre, a sense of jouissance that is lost for many nowadays.
 The closing scenes of the documentary emphasize enthusiasm and joy as apposed to the harsh beginning of a dead deer.
-It is almost a classic happy ending, not so common in today’s cinema, against the biting lyrics of the closing songs.
-It is not a denial of reality, but the invitation to naivite; asking us all to keep ourselves open to pursuit the most creative of solutions to our everyday, epic challenges.
+It is almost a classic happy ending, not so common in today’s cinema, but cast against the biting lyrics of the closing songs.
+It is not a denial of reality, but the invitation to naivite in asking us all to keep ourselves open to pursuit the most creative of solutions to our everyday, epic challenges.

 As a community supported Kickstarter funded project, we could not afford to hire a DOP within our tight micro budget.
 But having no crew was also deliberate, trying to be as little intrusive as possible.
 The locations were challenging with each season presenting new struggles to consider when filming.
 Following the girls in the wild was a psycho-emotional and physical effort that put me in filming conditions I have never felt before: trying to keep the camera low at the height of the girls, running to keep up with the zipping and zagging of young children, jumping, squatting, and crawling up muddy slopes with ticks and poison ivy, falling against and off of slippery boulders in the rain, and navigating uneven ground with my eye at the camera.
 Teaching suggested me to film with a low angle, from a child perspective, observing details or watching the sky... how much sky above the forest I discovered with them!
 The only time lapse, when springtime is about to come, is a celebration of that sky.